 Family days out at Winchester City Mill

-From milling to baking, quiz trails to wildlife spotting, there's plenty of family fun to be had at Winchester City Mill, come rain or shine.
+There's lots for your family to get involved with at Winchester City Mill.
+From expert milling and baking demonstrations to quiz trails, hands-on activities, wildlife spotting and 50 things challenges, there's plenty of family fun to be had at Winchester City Mill, come rain or shine.

 Flour milling demonstrations

 Every weekend, and midweek during school holidays, we use medieval technology to produce fresh wholemeal flour.
 Visit on a milling day and see our team of volunteer millers in action.
 They harness the power of the River Itchen to turn waterwheels, gears and millstones to produce our traditional stoneground flour.